techbysj/AWS-IRE4-python_modules/TIFC1-PF-02 - Variables and Simple Data Types/README.md

 print("My cat, " + name.title() + ", is a very picky eater.")
 print("Today, all I have for dinner is tuna with seaweed.")
 ```
-STOP AND CODE: Try taking away the .title() in the code above to see what happens!
-Then, replace it with upper() and lower() to see how "noche" changes in case!

-There are many different methods that can be used to modify your strings, review some of them here: https://www.w3schools.com/python/python_ref_string.asp
+Some more methods that can be used to modify your strings can be reviewed at [w3schools here](https://www.w3schools.com/python/python_ref_string.asp).

 ## Concatenating Strings

-Python uses the plus symbol (+) to combine strings.
-This concept is used in our code from the start of this lesson, but here is another example:
+Concatenate means to combine, and combining strings (and other data types) is a very common task.
+Python uses the plus symbol `+` to combine strings, which you can see used in our code from the start of this lesson, but here is another example:

 ```py
 cat = "noche"

 print("I have a cat named " + cat.title() + " he loves to sleep and have his belly rubbed." )
 ```

-Another way to concatenate strings is through f-strings!
+Another way to concatenate strings is through `f-strings`.
 Take a look at the example below:

 ```py
 name = "noche"

 print(f"My cat, {name.title()}, is a very picky eater.
 Today, all I have for dinner is tuna with seaweed.")
 ```

-Notice the syntax here, we begin our string with an 'f' which signals the beginning of our f-string in Python.
-To use variables within our string, instead of adding a plus wign we wrap our variable in curly brackets {}.
+Notice the syntax here, we begin our string with an `f` for format, which signals the beginning of our f-string in Python.
+To use variables within our string, instead of adding a plus sign we wrap our variable in curly brackets (braces) `{ }`.
 No need for any plus signs!
 Another fun fact about f-strings, is it automatically turns numbers into strings.
 An example:

 ```py
 age = 2